EGF Chair Yoga

 - Quad stretch

-Download our chair yoga routine for instructions on how to perform all the poses.
+Download our chair yoga routine for instructions on each pose.

 I have osteoporosis.
 Is chair yoga right for me?